The Board of Directors has the pleasure of presenting the 44th Annual

 three leadership levels.

 Your Company has adopted European Foundation of Quality Management

 (EFQM) Model which is implemented in India through CII-EXIM Bank Award

 for Business Excellence.
-Four SAIL Plants, i.e., BSP, DSP,
+Four Plants of your Company i.e., BSP, DSP,

-BSL and RSP participated in the process for CII-EXIM Bank Award for
+BSL and RSP participated in the process of CII-EXIM Bank Award for

 Total Quality Management (TQM)

 Most of Plants/Units of your Company are certified to ISO 9000, ISO